How to pay off debt

 - Should you save more money or pay off debt?

 - Is your credit score impacted if you don’t make minimum payments?

 - When debt feels like it’s pressing down, how do you begin to get out?

 Every situation is different, and it takes time and dedication to pay down debt.
-But there is hope — a tried-and-true recipe for tackling debt that has liberated Scofield and thousands of others.
+But there is hope — a tried-and-true recipe for tackling debt that has helped thousands of people.

 Launch your own debt-free success story with Numerica’s workbook!

-Here are 5 steps for achieving this freedom:
+Here are 5 steps for achieving freedom from debt:

 - Start with your why